Natanael Berg

-Carl Natanael Rexroth-Berg (9 February 1879, Stockholm – 14 October 1957, Stockholm) was a Swedish composer.
+Carl Natanael Rexroth-Berg (9 February 1879 – 14 October 1957) was a Swedish composer.

-Berg trained in veterinary medicine and began learning music by teaching himself.
-He later studied at the Stockholm Conservatory as the pupil of Johan Lindegren.
-Until 1939, he served as a veterinarian in the Swedish Army and afterwards he became a freelance composer.
+Berg was born and died in Stockholm.
+He trained in veterinary medicine and began learning music by teaching himself.
+He later studied at the Stockholm Conservatory.
+Until 1939, he served as a veterinarian in the Swedish Army and afterwards became a freelance composer.

 His output included five operas, three ballets, five symphonies as well as several symphonic poems, a piano concerto, a violin concerto, a serenade for violin and orchestra, a piano quintet, ballades, lieder, and pieces for piano.